-The faculty believes that the education process is shared by the teacher and learner and results in the learner's ability to transfer principles, apply concepts, and create new ideas.
-We believe that the educational needs of adults are individualized and are related to the learner's innate abilities, life experiences, and environmental conditions.
-We pledge to treat each person with respect, equality and fairness and to serve as role models to develop the same in the students.
+The faculty believe that the education process is shared by the teacher and learner and results in the learner's ability to transfer principles, apply concepts, and create new ideas.
+Learning in the PTA curriculum is best achieved within an environment of flexibility, innovative thinking and collaboration which prepares students to solve problems and to provide the highest quality of physical therapy services.